Last Updated on February 8, 2020

 Number 8 – How to Write a Simple One Paragraph Article Part 1

-The one paragraph article model (which is based on the one paragraph essay model) consists of three parts:
+This article from the how to write an article handbook will explain the one paragraph article model (which is based on the one paragraph essay model).
+The one paragraph article model consists of three parts:

 - The first sentence is called the topic sentence.
 It describes the main idea that you want your reader to accept.